IRA Charitable Rollover

 You can make a tax-free contribution to CET from your traditional or ROTH IRA if you are age 701/2 or older.

 The Protecting Americans from Tax Hikes Act of 2015 includes a provision for the IRA Charitable Rollover that allows you to make a charitable gift directly from your IRA while excluding the amount of that gift from your adjusted gross income (AGI).
-To qualify:

 - You must be 701/2 or older.
 The IRA Charitable Rollover permits you to make donations directly to charitable organizations such as CET from your IRA.
 The distribution counts towards your required minimum distribution (RMD) for the current tax year but is not part of your Adjusted Gross Income (AGI), so you don’t pay tax on it.